datahub-project/datahub/docs/api/tutorials/creating-terms.md

 ## Why Would You Create Terms?
 The Business Glossary(Term) feature in DataHub helps you use a shared vocabulary within the orgarnization, by providing a framework for defining a standardized set of data concepts and then associating them with the physical assets that exist within your data ecosystem.

-Fore more information about terms, refer to [About DataHub Business Glossary](/docs/glossary/business-glossary.md).
+For more information about terms, refer to [About DataHub Business Glossary](/docs/glossary/business-glossary.md).

 ### Goal Of This Guide
 This guide will show you how to create a term named `Rate of Return`.